 Everyone on the Scrum team must be familiar with and understand the fundamentals of Scrum.

 This ensures everyone is using common terminology and a shared approach to work.

 Stay Within Their Role…

 Roles on a Scrum Team are so definitely outlined for a very good reason.

 Each member must focus on ensuring the responsibilities within their role are covered.

 It follows that you need to trust your fellow team members to do the same.

-Where do you fit in within the Scrum Team?
+Where do you fit within the Scrum Team?

-The most popular place to begin your journey with Scrum is by learning about and getting certified in the Scrum Master
+The most popular place to begin your journey is by learning about and getting certified in the Scrum Master role.

 If you would like to organise training for your team, we can create a tailored solution to fit your precise needs.